-Margarita Díaz-Andreu is researching in four areas: the history of archaeology, identity, heritage, and prehistoric art.
-Her work has been published by Oxford University Press, Routledge, Cambridge University Press, Springer and Marcial Pons, among other prestigious publishers.
-Some of her articles have been included in readers and others have been translated into five different languages.
-She is supervising five PhD students.
-She is doing fieldwork on archaeoacustics and researching on this as well as on history of 20th-century archaeology, archaeological tourism, World Heritage, and the social value of heritage.
+In the past few years I have been active in the fields of heritage, the history of archaeology, rock art and acoustics and identity, publishing and organising research events on a national and international level on these fields.
+My work has been published by Oxford University Press, Routledge, Cambridge University Press, Springer and Marcial Pons, among other prestigious publishers.
+Some of my articles have been included in readers and others have been translated into five different languages.
+I am currently supervising five PhD students and in the past I have seen nine PhD students through to completion.
+I have also supervised six post-doctoral students, all of them with prestigious fellowships.As a field archaeologist my work focuses on archaeoacustics and as a historian or archaeology and heritage I am mainly researching on the history of 20th-century archaeology, archaeological tourism, World Heritage, and the social value of heritage.

-Key wordsHistory of Archaeology, Prehistoric Art, Rock Art, Prehistory, Identity, Archaeology, Archaeological Heritage
+Key wordsHistory of Archaeology, Prehistoric Art, Rock Art, Prehistory, Identity, Archaeoacoustics, Archaeological Heritage